 Building and fire safety

-We continue to deliver building and fire safety programmes to maintain our strong compliance position where it's safe to do so and where sites remain open for business.
+We continue to deliver building and fire safety programmes to maintain our strong compliance position.

 Our programme to investigate the make-up of the walls of our blocks will continue, and we’re making steady progress towards bringing programme back on track with our original timescales following delays due to the initial lockdown.
 Where issues are identified, we’re putting in place interim measures such as waking watches or local alarms.

 Resident meetings and events